Eligibility and Scheduling

 How many different vaccines are available?

-The FDA has approved emergency use authorization (EUA) of the Pfizer-BioNTEch and Moderna COVID-19 vaccines.
+The FDA has fully approved the Pfizer-BioNTech vaccine and granted emergency use authorization (EUA) of the Moderna and Johnson & Johnson vaccines.
 There are additional vaccine candidates currently undergoing clinical trials.

 What is an emergency use authorization (EUA)?

 An EUA is a legal mechanism that allows the FDA to authorize the use of a medical product to address public health emergencies if certain statutory criteria and scientific evidence are met.
 This video provides a brief overview: https://youtu.be/iGkwaESsGBQ